Disclaimer

 Pharmacovigilance(PV) is not a cost center its a cost saving center

-If you have worked in mid to senior roles in PV, you may have across this dilemma where we need to continuously convince, communicate and influence other non pharmacovigilance departments regarding the importance of pharmacovigilance.
-And the more difficult task for someone in leadership is to also break the myth that "PV is a cost center" meaning PV does not bring any money and on contrary we have to invest the money in running the pharmacovigilance department.
+If you have worked in mid to senior roles in PV, you may have come across this dilemma where we need to continuously convince, communicate and influence other non-pharmacovigilance departments regarding the importance of pharmacovigilance.
+And the more difficult task for someone in leadership is to also break the myth that "PV is a cost center" meaning PV does not bring any money, and on the contrary, we have to invest the money in running the pharmacovigilance department.

 And the basis of this argument, is actually coming from the fact that, pharmacovigilance requires setting up the call center (toll free number, telephony and employees working 24/7 to handle the calls), then collection of adverse event via other sources, safety database (very costly licenses), and other application supporting safety database, costly aggregate reporting applications, signal detection applications, so on and so forth.
-All this applications need to be validated and upgraded every time, hence this is never ending payments to the application owners.
-Also its a niche area so the human resource have to be highly trained and experts (pharmacists, doctors) so this also adds to cost.
-Moreover the inspection and audits add to the cost.
-So what people perceive does have the basis?
-Owing to all of this factors, there is always an ongoing struggle to get more budget and investment for pharmacovigilance related assignments in PV department.
+All these applications need to be validated and upgraded every time, hence this is never ending payments to the application owners.
+Also its a niche area, so the human resource has to be highly trained and experts (pharmacists, doctors), so this also adds to the cost.
+Moreover, the inspection and audits add to the cost.
+So, what people perceive does have a basis?
+Owing to all of these factors, there is always an ongoing struggle to get more budget and investment for pharmacovigilance-related assignments in the PV department.

 How do we change this perception?
-No definite or one size fits all answer.
-But one thing we can do is to convert our data that we analyze and the outcomes we generate from this data into meaningful and relevant easy to understand impact and value we create for patients.
+No definite or one-size-fits-all answer.
+But one thing we can do is to convert the data that we analyse and the outcomes we generate from this data into meaningful and relevant, easy-to-understand impact and value we create for patients.

-This are thinking points for each person working in pharmacovigilance and not for the department heads, because as a working professional even when we work as data entry, we need to know the value and impact and importance of our own PV work we do.
-Additionally we need to prepared to also spread the awareness and message to others whenever needed.
+These are thinking points for each person working in pharmacovigilance and not for the department heads, because as working professionals, even when we work as data entry, we need to know the value, impact and importance of our own PV work we do.
+Additionally, we need to be prepared to also spread the awareness and message to others whenever needed.

 Key components that can be used for building our case